alertlogic/al-agent-container/fargate/README.md

 It is recommended you set up security groups to disallow external or VPC traffic (including Alert Logic vulnerability scanners) to TCP or UDP port 1514 of the task (which is used by the Alert Logic Agent Container to listen for incoming logs).
 Otherwise, bogus logs might be generated.

 For more information on configuring log routing with Fluent Bit, see [Advanced Log Routing](#log_routing).
+For testing and troubleshooting your configuration, see [Troubleshooting Task Failures](#troubleshooting).

 2. Update the Service to use the latest Task Definition revision.